 It helps to keep in mind that you will not get support for your clauses, or pass a resolution, alone.
 It is only if other countries see the topic the same way you do, that they will want to join you to implement your solution.

-Angola feels that in this day and age, hunger should be a thing of the past.
-However, in 2018, over 795 million people do not have enough food to lead a healthy, active life.
-This does not include the half of the world’s population, more than 3 billion people, who live on less than $2.50 a day.
-This reality stands against the goals of the Food and Agriculture Organization and the Sustainability Development Goals (SDG’s).
-For better or worse, the road to more accessible and cheaper food is strongly related to water supply.
+The Republic of Angola believes consistent access to clean water is a basic human right.
 Some countries have an abundance of water, such as: Canada, Scotland and Switzerland.
 Others have next to no water, such as: Yemen, Libya and Djibouti, or low rainfall like Namibia and Sudan which creates water scarcity and desertification.
 The solution to all of these problems is the weather control that comes from cloud-seeding, with richer countries already reaping the benefits.
-The National Center of Meteorology and Seismology (NCMS) witnessed an increase in rainfall of 10–15% in polluted air and 30–35% in clean air.
+The National Center of Meteorology and Seismology (NCMS) witnessed an increase in rainfall of 10%–15% in polluted air and 30%–35% in clean air.
 China uses cloud seeding over several increasingly arid regions including Beijing, the capital.
 In 2017, the United Arab Emirates launched 235 cloud-seeding operations by five cloud-seeding planes based in Al Ain.
 The use and success proves the technology works, but it is only accessible to those who can afford setting up the mechanisms to cloud seed, or pay for the chemicals from companies like Bayer and DowDuPont Inc, who control the patents and sales rights.

 2) Your Country’s Relation To The Topic